-Rohan D. Jeremiah is a global public health scholarly practitioner with cross-disciplinary training in Applied Medical Anthropology and Public Health.
-He is Interim Associate Dean for Global Health and an Associate Professor of Human Development Nursing Science at the University of Illinois Chicago, College of Nursing.
-He has held faculty appointments at St. George’s University, School of Medicine (Grenada, West Indies), University of West Indies—St. Augustine (Trinidad, West Indies), and St. Louis University, College of Public Health and Social Justice.
+Rohan D. Jeremiah is a global public health scholar with cross-disciplinary training in Applied Medical Anthropology and Public Health.
+He has held faculty appointments at St. George's University, School of Medicine (Grenada, West Indies), University of West Indies—St. Augustine (Trinidad, West Indies), St. Louis University, College of Public Health and Social Justice.
 Dr. Jeremiah is a Fellow of the Society for Applied Anthropology.

-Dr. Jeremiah's scholarship reflects more than twenty years of global health experiences including Peace Corps volunteer services in Cameroon and South Africa, and program development and management throughout Sub-Saharan Africa (Malawi, Mozambique, Namibia, Angola, Botswana, Uganda, Swaziland, Lesotho and, Tanzania); South Asia (India and Bangladesh), Latin America, the Eastern Caribbean, and the United States.
-He has served as a Technical Advisor to the United Nations; US President’s Emergency Plan for AIDS Relief (PEPFAR); and US Agency for International Development (USAID).
+Dr. Jeremiah's scholarship reflects more than twenty-five years of global health experiences, including Peace Corps volunteer services in Cameroon and South Africa and program development and management throughout Sub-Saharan Africa (Malawi, Mozambique, Namibia, Angola, Botswana, Uganda, Swaziland, Lesotho, and, Tanzania); South Asia (India and Bangladesh), Latin America, the Eastern Caribbean, and the United States.
+He has served as a Technical Advisor to the United Nations, US President's Emergency Plan for AIDS Relief (PEPFAR), and US Agency for International Development (USAID).

-His research is at the intersection of substance use, violence, and HIV/AIDS, and focuses on developing strategies to reduce trauma, disease risks, and mortality.
-Dr. Jeremiah integrates social science theories into public health and social service research by examining trauma through the lens of intersectionality to explain domestic and global health disparities affecting marginalized and vulnerable communities.
+His research is at the intersection of substance use, violence, and HIV/AIDS and focuses on developing strategies to reduce trauma, disease risks, and mortality.
+Dr. Jeremiah integrates social science theories into public health and social service research by examining trauma through intersectionality to explain domestic and global health disparities affecting marginalized and vulnerable communities.
 Most notably, he led the most comprehensive research study about the United Nations-sponsored intimate partner violence (IPV) intervention (Partnership for Peace Program) in the Eastern Caribbean.
-Other global health research studies completed include: “Intimate Partner Violence from a Male Perpetrator’s Perspective,” “Behavioral Risk Patterns among Men who have Sex with Men within the Caribbean,” and “The Intersections between HIV/AIDS and Intimate Partner Violence among Commercial Sex Workers.”
-These and other studies are published in academic journals such as the American Journal of Men’s Health, International Journal of Men’s Health, Child Abuse and Neglect, Frontiers Public Health, Journal of Aggression, Maltreatment & Trauma, International Journal of Environmental Research and Public Health, Cultural Diversity and Ethnic Minority Psychology, and International Journal of Sociology and Anthropology.
+Other global health research studies completed include: "Intimate Partner Violence from a Male Perpetrator's Perspective," "Behavioral Risk Patterns among Men who have Sex with Men within the Caribbean," and "The Intersections between HIV/AIDS and Intimate Partner Violence among Commercial Sex Workers."
+These and other studies are published in academic journals such as the American Journal of Men's Health, International Journal of Men's Health, Child Abuse and Neglect, Frontiers Public Health, Journal of Aggression, Maltreatment & Trauma, International Journal of Environmental Research and Public Health, Cultural Diversity and Ethnic Minority Psychology, and International Journal of Sociology and Anthropology.